Prajwal-0101/Image-Steganography/README.md

    jupyter notebook image_steganography.ipynb

 4. Run all cells:
-   -Follow the step-by-step implementation inside the notebook.
+   - Follow the step-by-step implementation inside the notebook.
-   -You can modify the input cover image and secret text to test your own examples.
+   - You can modify the input cover image and secret text to test your own examples.